 Unless you’re lucky enough to have a home that is ready for you to set up a home office, finding the right space for a new home office can be tricky.
 Most homeowners or renters don’t have a room that’s waiting to be filled with a desk and other office furniture.

-If you’re like most people, your home accommodated your lifestyle before the COVID-19 pandemic.
+If you’re like most people, your home accommodated your lifestyle before life changed with health concerns.
 Your previous priorities directed how your home’s rooms would be used.
 Now, however, you have a new priority and it’s a big one.
-You need to get some work done while keeping your family.
+You need to get some work done while keeping your family safe.
 Adjustments are probably necessary.

 You may have already figured out where to put your home office.
 Sometimes it’s just a matter of locating it the only place it can go.